This well planned trip combines the highlights of Cuzco,

-Depart from your home city arrive into Lima where you will be met and transferred to your hotel for your overnight.
+Depart from the home city to Lima where you will be met and transferred to the hotel located in Lima.
+Overnight at the hotel.

-Day 2 - Lima - Cuzco - Cuzco City & Archaeological tour of Sacsayhauman
+Day 2 - Lima - Cuzco - City Tour & Sacsayhauman Park - Cuzco

-help acclimate to the 11,400 ft. altitude of Cuzco.
-In the afternoon our guide will meet you at
+of the morning to acclimate to the 11,300 ft. altitude in the Inca capital of Cuzco.
+In the afternoon

 Day 3 - Cuzco - Pisac Market - Ollantaytambo

-thousands of pounds of grain for the Inca and its people.
-Some of the grain was most likely
+have maintained thousands of pounds of grain for the Inca and its people.
+Some of the grain was

-produced in the surrounding agricultural terracing by the variety of crops that were grown.
+most likely produced in the surrounding agricultural terracing by the variety of crops that were

 Day 4 - Ollantaytambo - Inca Trail (PRIVATE)

-You will be met at your hotel in Cuzco and transfer by bus to the town of Chilca and the starting
+You will be met at your hotel in Ollantaytambo and transferred by private bus to the town of Chilca and

-point of your trek.
-All the camping gear is carried by our staff giving you the time to enjoy the
+the starting point of your trek.
+All the camping gear is carried by our staff giving you the time to enjoy

 National Park at Llactapata.
 You will then continue your hike along the Cusichaca river and on into